Ostlind/AzureRm/README.md

 # Azure Resource Manager Quickstart

-In this tutorial we will learn how to setup and provision a Virtual Machine on _Azure_ with little or no knowledge about _Powershell_ or _Azure_ using Azure Resource Manager (ARM).
+In this tutorial we will learn how to setup and provision a Virtual Machine on _Azure_ with little or no knowledge about _Powershell_ or _Azure_ using the Azure Resource Manager (ARM).
 I will only touch the surface of the topics and instead provide the reader with useful links that describes the topics in depth.

 ## Prerequisites